 Which all sounds amazing, but there’s one more secret you need to understand before you can create a resolution you’ll actually stick to.
 (And I think by now we all know that this is about far more than just your yearly resolution).

-With just the first two secrets, you have a much better chance of succeeding, but it’s not a slam dunk by any means.
-But secret #3 will seal the deal for you.
+With just the first three secrets, you have a much better chance of succeeding, but it’s not a slam dunk by any means.
+But secret #4 will seal the deal for you.
 In fact, in our last survey, it increased the odds of you sticking to your goal by 583%!

 New Year’s Resolution Idea #4: Only Do The Things That Matter.